jfchoii/saints2/wiki/Guild-Handbook.md

 **We enforce the [Bethesda Code of Conduct](https://bethesda.net/en/document/code-of-conduct)**\
             **AND** we only use language that is used in the game dialog.

-More detail, mostly about guild chat and discord chat can be found in [[Guild Rules]].
+More detail, mostly about guild chat and discord chat can be found in [Guild Rules](Guild-Rules.md).

 ## Join us on [Discord](Discordlinkhere)